Transformation does not ask that you stop being you.

 What happens during sessions?

-We might work on emotional regulation, on discovering needs and frustrations behind emotions, and feeling more confident in the decisions you make.
-Other aspects might involve exploring how thoughts guide behaviour and vice versa.
+We might work on emotional regulation, on discovering needs and frustrations behind emotions, and on feeling more confident in the decisions you make.
+Other aspects might involve exploring how thoughts and underlying beliefs guide behaviour and vice versa.
 Further, we might work on listening to our body and our nervous system, moving beyond trying to think our way out of challenges, and instead feeling our way back through a reconnection with our emotions and bodies.

 What do clients say?